Surgical Dental Extractions

 More complex extractions may need to be performed by an oral surgeon.
 Surgical extraction is commonly performed on teeth that have broken at the gum line or have not descended into the mouth, such as wisdom teeth.
-The extraction procedure is performed under local anesthesia to minimize discomfort.
+The extraction procedure is performed under local anesthesia or with intravenous sedation to minimize discomfort.

 Recovery from Surgical Extraction

-Patients should eat only soft foods and liquids for the first few days, and should avoid using a straw as it can induce bleeding.
+Patients should eat only soft foods and liquids for the first few days, and should avoid spitting and using a straw as it can induce bleeding.
 To relieve swelling and pain, patients can gently rinse their mouth with warm salt water.
-Antibiotics may be prescribed to fight infection.

 Complications from a Surgical Extraction

-The dental extraction procedure is safe for most patients with minimal to no complications.
+The dental extraction procedure is safe for most patients with minimal complications.
 While most complications are rare, they may include: